Birational Equivalences and Generalized Weyl Algebras: Introduction

-We fix an algebraically closed ground field $\Bbbk$ of characteristic 0, and we set the binomial coefficients $\binom{n}{m}=0$ whenever $m>n$ or $m<0$.
+{\bf Notations and conventions.} We fix an algebraically closed ground field $\Bbbk$ of characteristic~0, and we set the binomial coefficients $\binom{n}{m}=0$ whenever $m>n$ or $m<0$.
 All unadorned tensor products $\otimes$ are taken over $\Bbbk$.
-We reserve $\#$ to denote the smash biproduct of two algebras, or smash product of an algebra with a Hopf algebra depending on the context.
 All algebras are assumed to be unital and associative, but not necessarily commutative or finite dimensional.
 We use the notation $\Bbbk[X]$ for the free unital commutative algebra generated by a set $X$, while we use $\Bbbk\{X\}$ for the free unital algebra generated by the same set $X$.
-Throughout the paper we use $\B{T}$ to denote the algebra of Laurent polynomials $\Bbbk[x,x^{-1}]$.
+Throughout the paper, we use $\B{T}$ to denote the algebra of Laurent polynomials $\Bbbk\big[x,x^{-1}\big]$.